Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 The moderate right skew (18.2% between $600 and $999, 8.3% at $1,000 or above, with a thin tail beyond $1,500) highlights variability driven by premium or challenged complexes: newer high-rises with elevators/concierge, resort-adjacent buildings, or older ones with elevated insurance/reserve needs.
 The low-end cluster ($0–$299, 26.0%) is notable but limited, typically corresponding to small infill developments, site condos, or minimal-association properties where dues remain nominal.

-Overall, the shape underscores a clear bifurcation in carrying costs: a large mid-range core that supporting broad access and a notable low-end cluster enhancing affordability for many, contrasted with a meaningful tail of higher dues that can constrain buyer pools, extend marketing times, and amplify concessions in affected segments.
+Overall, the shape underscores a clear bifurcation in carrying costs: a large mid-range core that supports broad access and a notable low-end cluster enhancing affordability for many, contrasted with a meaningful tail of higher dues that can constrain buyer pools, extend marketing times, and amplify concessions in affected segments.

 Miscellaneous Statistics & Standout Transactions